 - Expected to be above the Food and Staples Retailing industry average.

-- An improvement in Sysco's performance (ROE) is expected over the next 3 years.
+- A decline in Sysco's performance (ROE) is expected over the next 3 years.

 Future performance checks

 We assess Sysco's future performance by looking at:

 - Is the growth in earnings expected to beat the low risk savings rate, plus a premium to keep pace with inflation, in 1 year and 3 years?
 (2 checks)

 - Does the average analyst expect Revenue to increase by 50% or more in 2 years?
 (1 check)

 - Does the average analyst expect Operating Cash Flow to increase by 50% or more in 2 years?
 (1 check)